doberzan/perftest/README.md

-# QuickStart PerfTest
+# PerfTest

-Let's walk through the steps of creating the app we've been working on above in a real world environment.

-## Download the Ext JS Framework

-If you have not already done so, download and unpack the Ext JS framework from either the Products section of the main Sencha website ([www.sencha.com](http://www.sencha.com)) or from the downloads section of the Sencha Support portal.

-## Download the Sample Application
+## Server Setup

 You can download from Github by clicking the green "Clone or Download" button.
 Then just click "Download Zip" and save the file to your machine.

-Once downloaded, move the folder to wherever you'd like your application to live.
+Once downloaded, move the folder to wherever you'd like your agents to live.

-## Add Sencha Cmd to your App

-Once you have your application where you want it, "cd" into its directory in your Command Line Interface (CLI).
-Then, issue the following command:

-    sencha app install --framework=/path/to/extjs/

-This command will update your folder with Sencha Cmd's application scaffold that allows your application to benefit from Sencha Cmd's many features.

-**Note:** "/path/to/extjs/" should be replaced with the path to wherever you unzipped the Ext JS framework on your machine.
+Then install required modules with `npm install`.

+To launch the server execute the following command:

+    `node WebServer.js 8080`

+This will start an agent server on the designated port 8080.

+## CLI Setup

+Once you have your agent server running make sure to `cd` to the cli directory within the perftest package.

+The syntax of the cli is as follows:

+    node cli.js -server <Agent Server Address> -agents <agent-id,agent-id,agent-id> -test <test1,test2,test3> -app <Web-Application-path>

+**Note:** The 'test' arguments need to be added to hack.js file in the WebApplication.

 ## Build Your Application